Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

   > [Info] The language must be activated to be used.

 5. Click the [SAVE] button in the upper right corner.
-  The new language is saved.
+  The new language has been saved.
 The *Create language* view is closed.